cnrancher/docs-hangar/docs/12-load/01-load.md

 ## Harbor 2.X

-Hangar will try to create **Harbor Project** automatically on `load` command if the destination registry is harbor.
+Hangar will try to create private **Harbor Project** automatically on `load` command if the destination registry is harbor.

 You need to create **Harbor Project** manually if Hangar can't create the project automatically, or the image will fail to copy.